kimwalisch/primesieve/README.md

 ### primesieve C++ library
 After having built and installed primesieve you can use it in your C++ program to easily generate primes as shown in the primes.cpp example program below.
-You can explore primesieve's entire API online at: http://kimwalisch.github.io/primesieve/doxygen.
+You can explore primesieve's entire API online at http://kimwalisch.github.io/primesieve/doxygen.

 ```C++